6901 Mackenzie Road

 In the mid to late 1940's the name of the cemetery was changed to Resurrection Cemetery.

 The small chapels were constructed on the highest hill in the cemetery in 1974, with mosaic monuments terracing the hillside between them.
+This area is known as Section 43.

 The cemetery boasts of three architectural mausoleums, the first constructed in 1980.
 Single crypt, tandem crypts and companion crypts are available, as are niches for the inurmment of cremated remains.
 Inscription fees are included in the purchase price.